george2621/My-Recipes/README.md

 ## Description

-Recipes website depend on Edamam API that show you all the categories and help you to search for any recipe and registe to make your favorites list in addition to show many information about the recipe ex: (ingredients, Nutrients, calories, etc).
+Recipes website depend on Edamam API that show you all the categories and help you to search for any recipe and register to make your favorites list in addition to show many information about the recipe ex: (ingredients, Nutrients, calories, etc).

 <img  src='./public/img/home-page.jpg' >